assigning a virtual IPv6 IP to an interface that has IPv6 PD track interface enabled makes the Virtual IP the primary IP after reboot

 Problems this causes

 -radvd gives out a prefix based on the virtual IP rather than the PD'd IP

 -similar to nr 1 : the PDd ip range does not get added to "LAN net" and therefore connectivity through the PD'd prefix does not work (the routes do get added to pfSense though, so pfSense is at least partially aware)

 My assumption for the root cause: the Virtual IP is a static IP that gets loaded immediately onto the interface at bootup, after which other components use it.
 The PD'd IP comes later once the PD has been received, but has not triggers to incorporate it into other parts of pfSense.

-#1 Updated by Robby Moeyaert about 1 month ago
+#1 Updated by Robby Moeyaert 4 months ago

 I should add, the reason why I was using a Virtual IP here is that this is currently the only way of assigning multiple IPv6 addresses to an interface.

 Ideally, you should be able to do this from the Interface GUI, where instead of just one option for the IPv6 address, you can add multiple entries, so that you can for example configure one entry as one being "track interface" and one as being "static IPv6", or just any of the available combinations.